Measurement of $\psi(3686)\to\Lambda\bar{\Lambda}\eta$ and $\psi(3686)\to\Lambda\bar{\Lambda}\pi^0$ decays: Systematic uncertainties

 In the partial wave analysis, PHSP is parametrized as a resonance with an extremely large width, and fixed values of spin and parity.
 The contribution to the systematic uncertainty is estimated by replacing the spin parity of $\frac{1}{2}^-$ with $\frac{1}{2}^+$, $\frac{3}{2}^-$ or $\frac{3}{2}^+$.
 The largest resulting difference is taken as systematic uncertainty. \end{itemize}

-Table~\ref{tab:eta_pwa_syu} lists all the systematic uncertainty sources and values, and the total uncertainty is given by the quadratic sum, assuming statistical independence of all the contributions.
+All the systematic uncertainty sources and values are summarized in Tables~\ref{tab:eta_syu} and~\ref{tab:eta_pwa_syu}, respectively, for the $\psip\to\Lambda\bar{\Lambda}\pi^0$, $\psip\to\Lambda\bar{\Lambda}\eta$ decays, where the total uncertainties are given by the quadratic sum, assuming statistical independence of all the contributions.
 The distinction between additive and multiplicative sources of systematic uncertainties are indicated in the table.

 {